TMT: Tri-Modal Translation between Speech, Image, and Text by Processing Different Modalities as Different Languages: Experiments

-\newpara{Image Synthesis Tasks.} The upper part of Table~\ref{tab:imsyn_asr_tts} displays the performances of text- and speech-driven image synthesis tasks.
+\textbf{Image Synthesis Tasks.} The upper part of Table~\ref{tab:imsyn_asr_tts} displays the performances of text- and speech-driven image synthesis tasks.
 Following the literature, we evaluate the model on Flickr30k instead of using Flickr8k for the text-to-image synthesis tasks.
 The proposed TMT achieves the best CLIP similarity on both databases in text-to-image translation, indicating that TMT generates images that best describe the given text sentences.
-Note that the proposed TMT has much fewer model parameters (\ie, 270M) compared to \citet{koh2023generating} and \citet{ge2023planting} which are based on LLMs, OPT 6.7B, and OPT 2.7B, respectively.
-TMT still outperforms the competitors with more diverse MMT task abilities.
-Also, the speech-to-image translation performance of TMT on COCO is 68.88, closer to that of text-to-image performance.
-We hence confirm that even if using speech directly as input, TMT correctly generates images described in the speech.
+Please note that TMT still outperforms the competitors with more diverse MMT task abilities.
+Also, the speech-to-image translation performance of TMT on COCO is 68.88, close to that of text-to-image performance, while the cascaded system of \cite{rombach2022ldm} and Wav2Vec2.0 (W2V2) \cite{baevski2020wav2vec} achieves 62.87.
+We confirm that even if using speech directly as input, TMT correctly generates images described in the speech.
 We underline that this work is the first to explore high-resolution image synthesis at a resolution of 768$\times$768 from speech.
-In addition to the samples shown in Fig~\ref{fig:2}, appendix~\ref{sec:add_qual}.

-\newpara{ASR and TTS Tasks.} The lower part of Table~\ref{tab:imsyn_asr_tts} shows the performances of ASR and TTS.
-For the evaluation purpose, we compare the ASR performance with a pre-trained Wav2Vec2.0 (W2V2)~\cite{baevski2020wav2vec} model.
-The results show that TMT can correctly recognize the input speech into text by achieving lower WER compared to W2V2.
-For TTS, as the proposed model is a discrete token-based speech synthesis model, we compare the performance with the resynthesized speech (ReSyn) from the ground-truth speech tokens following~\cite{lakhotia2021generative,kim2023many}.
-Results demonstrate that the TMT can generate the correct speech from input text without suffering in synthesizing background noises which inherently exist in the ground-truth speech tokens.
+\textbf{ASR and TTS Tasks.} The lower part of Table~\ref{tab:imsyn_asr_tts} shows the performances of ASR and TTS.
+For evaluation purposes, we compare the ASR performances with pre-trained WavLM~\cite{chen2022wavlm}, HuBERT~\cite{hsu2021hubert}, and, W2V2~\cite{baevski2020wav2vec} models.
+The results show that TMT can correctly recognize the input speech into text by achieving lower WER compared to other pre-trained methods.
+For TTS, as the proposed model is a discrete token-based speech synthesis model, we compare the performances with UTUT~\cite{kim2023many} and the resynthesized speech (ReSyn) from the ground-truth speech tokens following~\cite{lakhotia2021generative,kim2023many}.
+Please note that the vocoder used for ReSyn and TMT is the exact same model; the only difference between the two is how the input speech tokens for the vocoder are obtained.
+ReSyn employs the ground truth speech tokens, while TMT employs speech tokens that predicted by itself from the input text.
+Since the vocoder is exactly same, we can access how the speech tokens produced by TMT are in a good quality by comparing its performance with that of the resynthesis.
+Results demonstrate that even though the proposed TMT is trained using ground truth speech tokens (which inherently contain errors), it effectively learns the relationships between text and speech by suppressing undesired noises present in the ground truth speech tokens, and generates correct speech from input text.